flame-engine/flame/doc/flame/components.md

     final size = Vector2.all(128.0);
     final player = SpriteComponent(size: size, sprite: sprite);

-    // screen coordinates
+    // Vector2(0.0, 0.0) by default, can also be set in the constructor player.position = ...

-    player.position = ... // Vector2(0.0, 0.0) by default, can also be set in the constructor
+    // 0 by default, can also be set in the constructor player.angle = ...

-    player.angle = ... // 0 by default, can also be set in the constructor
+    // Adds the component
-    add(player); // Adds the component
+    add(player);
   }
 }
 ```